junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-03-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-03-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 99.
+- 2007-06-28 — By Senator Kennedy from Committee on Health, Education, Labor, and Pensions filed written report.
+Report No. 110-110.
+- 2007-06-28 — By Senator Kennedy from Committee on Health, Education, Labor, and Pensions filed written report.
+Report No. 110-110.
+- 2007-08-01 — Amendment SA 2622 agreed to in Senate by Unanimous Consent.
+- 2007-08-01 — Amendment SA 2622 proposed by Senator Casey for Senator Enzi. (consideration: CR S10677-10678; text: CR S10677-10678) In the nature of a substitute.
+- 2007-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S10676-10678; text of measure as reported in Senate: CR S10676-10677)
+- 2007-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2007-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2007-08-01 — Senate amendment agreed to: Amendment SA 2622 agreed to in Senate by Unanimous Consent.
+- 2007-08-01 — Senate amendment proposed (on the floor): Amendment SA 2622 proposed by Senator Casey for Senator Enzi.(consideration: CR S10677-10678; text: CR S10677-10678)
+- 2007-08-01 — Senate amendment submitted
+- 2007-08-01 — The committee substitute as amended agreed to by Unanimous Consent.